We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Silverline services include 24x7 access to F5's Security Operations Center (SOC).
 F5's expert security professionals use F5 products with state-of-the-art security tools to ensure the best protection possible.
 As an add-on to Silverline DDoS or WAF services, Silverline Threat Intelligence integrates dynamic lists of threatening IP addresses to give context for policy decisions.

 F5 Silverline Managed Services is ranked 10th in Web Application Firewall (WAF) with 4 reviews while Radware AppWall is ranked 15th in Web Application Firewall (WAF) with 4 reviews.
 F5 Silverline Managed Services is rated 7.8, while Radware AppWall is rated 8.0.
 The top reviewer of F5 Silverline Managed Services writes "It is flexible and lets you easily apply policies, but it needs to support more PoPs".
 On the other hand, the top reviewer of Radware AppWall writes "Stable with high availability and good dashboards".
-F5 Silverline Managed Services is most compared with Cloudflare, Microsoft Azure Application Gateway, Arbor DDoS, AWS WAF and F5 BIG-IP Local Traffic Manager (LTM), whereas Radware AppWall is most compared with Microsoft Azure Application Gateway, Fortinet FortiWeb, F5 Advanced WAF, Imperva Web Application Firewall and Barracuda Web Application Firewall.
+F5 Silverline Managed Services is most compared with Cloudflare, Microsoft Azure Application Gateway, Arbor DDoS, F5 BIG-IP Local Traffic Manager (LTM) and AWS WAF, whereas Radware AppWall is most compared with Microsoft Azure Application Gateway, Fortinet FortiWeb, F5 Advanced WAF, AWS WAF and NGINX App Protect.
 See our F5 Silverline Managed Services vs. Radware AppWall report.

 See our list of best Web Application Firewall (WAF) vendors.